johnivanpuayap/100-days-of-code/Day 10/README.md

-# Day 10: Embracing the Uncomfortable: Progress in Web Design and Python
+# Day 10: Embracing the Uncomfortable
 ## Reflection
  Today, I dedicated my efforts to enhancing my Survey Form for the Web Design Certification.
 While my previous submission focused mainly on HTML, I realized that to truly benefit from this course, I needed to delve deeper into CSS.
 Striving for both functionality and design similar to https://survey-form.freecodecamp.rocks, I encountered challenges due to my limited CSS skills.
 However, I persisted and completed the project.
 This experience reinforced the importance of being comfortable with the uncomfortable as a software engineer.
 To succeed in this field, one must continually learn and adapt to emerging technologies.
 Embracing discomfort enables us to tackle unfamiliar tasks confidently.